-- (a) The size, shape, illumination and material construction of the advertisement shall meet the requirements of Council, having regard to the safety and convenience of users of adjacent streets and sidewalks, and the general amenities of the surrounding area. - (b) No advertisement shall exceed 1.5 m in area. - (c) Free standing portable illuminated signs ("yellow" or "Light Up Portable Signs") will not be allowed in the residential area.
+- (a) The size, shape, illumination and material construction of the advertisement shall meet the requirements of Council, having regard to the safety and convenience of users of adjacent streets and sidewalks, and the general amenities of the surrounding area. - (b) No advertisement shall exceed 1.5 m2 in area. - (c) Free standing portable illuminated signs ("yellow" or "Light Up Portable Signs") will not be allowed in residential areas.